harshivshah2504/EmoTune/README.md

 # EmoTune
-Music player that works based on sentiments of the user
+Music player that plays songs based on sentiments of the user